 Dale Erquiaga is the executive director of the Kenny C. Guinn Center for Policy Priorities, a nonpartisan think tank affiliated with the University of Nevada, Reno.
 Before joining the Guinn Center, Dale managed a successful consulting practice focused on organizations working to improve K-12 education and utilize more evidence-based practices in the social sector.

-Dale served as Nevada’s state superintendent of public instruction and as chief strategy officer for Governor Brian Sandoval.
-Dale’s long career in public service also included work as the executive director of government affairs, public policy, and strategic planning for the Clark County School District (Las Vegas); director of the Nevada State Department of Museums, Library & Arts; and Nevada’s chief deputy secretary of state.
+Dale previously served as the national President & CEO of Communities In Schools (CIS), the nation’s largest and most effective dropout prevention organization, in Washington, DC.
+Dale also served as Nevada’s superintendent of public instruction and as chief strategy officer for Nevada Governor Brian Sandoval.
+His long career in public service and marketing communications included work as executive director of government affairs, public policy, and strategic planning for the Clark County School District; director of the Nevada State Department of Museums, Library & Arts; and Nevada’s chief deputy secretary of state.
 During his time with the Nevada Secretary of State’s Office, he served as a United Nations election supervisor in Bosnia-Herzegovina.
-His private sector experience included managing a successful consulting practice and working as vice president and managing director with an advertising firm in both Nevada and Arizona.
+Earlier private sector experience included working as vice president and managing director with an advertising firm in Nevada and Arizona.